enkidevs/curriculum/git/essentials/git-features-iv/pushing-tags-to-a-server.md

 ## Content

-The `git push` command doesn’t automatically transfer your tags to the remote server.
+The `git push` command doesn't automatically transfer your tags to the remote server.

 You have to push a tag that you want to share by running `git push remote [tagname]`.